pdobb/object_inspector/README.md

 ### Benchmarking Formatters

-[ObjectInspector::TemplatingFormatter] -- which is the default Formatter -- outperforms [ObjectInspector::CombiningFormatter] by about 30% on average.
+[ObjectInspector::TemplatingFormatter]--which is the default Formatter--outperforms [ObjectInspector::CombiningFormatter] by about 30% on average.

 Performance of Formatters can be tested by playing the [Formatters Benchmarking Scripts](https://github.com/pdobb/object_inspector/blob/master/script/benchmarking/formatters.rb) in the IRB console for this gem.